 Examples - AI in Corporate Learning

 However, in some cases, robots can be evil.
 And this is when they take over human jobs.
-Technology is evolving in a rapid pace, and, at the same time, it gets more capable to do more tasks - often with a sort of routine element.
-When this happens people should be reskilled into new jobs internally, instead of losing their jobs completely to the technology.
+Technology is evolving in a rapid pace, and, at the same time, it gets more capable of doing more tasks - often with a sort of routine element.
+When this happens, people should be reskilled into new jobs internally, instead of losing their jobs completely to technology.

 Reskilling is, in general, a key point to focus globally.
 The World Economic Forum anticipates that 75 million jobs get displaced by 2022 in 20 major economies.
 Underlining the importance of reskilling.
 Furthermore, 42.9 % considered upskilling and reskilling as their top priority in Learningbank's Nordic Learning Trends 2020.